-How Anxiety Therapy Los Angeles, CA Helps You Feel More Connected—to Yourself and Others
+How Anxiety Therapy Los Angeles, CA Helps You Feel more Connected—to Yourself and Others

 When Anxiety Makes Connection Feel Out of Reach

-Now, I work with clients who feel stuck holding everything together — people who appear composed on the outside but feel overwhelmed internally.
-People who deeply want closeness, but whose anxiety makes connection feel confusing, heavy, or out of reach.
+Now, I work with adults who feel stuck holding everything together — people who appear composed on the outside but feel overwhelmed internally.

 If you’ve been following my recent posts on relationship anxiety and emotional overwhelm, you’ve already explored the foundation of what healing can look like — that it is possible to feel supported, understood, and lighter inside.
 To feel more confident, grounded, and secure in your relationships.